rg-engineering/ioBroker.heatingcontrol/README.md

 ### 3.0.4 (2026-02-22)
 * (René) see issue #730: bug fix: if window sensor uses "false" for Open window state was always set to open

-### 3.0.3 (2026-01-04)
-* (René) see issue #723: The OIDs selected in the OID selection dialog were not saved.
-* (René) bug fix: use correct actor ID
-* (René) bug fix: OID-Path for Path2HolidayPresentDP now taken from old version
-* (René) old device structure deleted after migration to avoid double import

 ## License
 MIT License